Aquarium Heating Basics Part One

 What is condensation in an aquarium heater?
 It is the result that moisture or water in the aquarium heater condensates as the water temperature changes.
 Condensation in an aquarium heater is normal, but it may also be a symbol of problems for a heater.

 Nevertheless, how can water get into the aquarium heater?
 To begin with, the water will enter a heater directly if the glass is cracked.
 In this case, electrical components may suffer fry.
-Besides that, the seal gets damaged as time went by, then water can get into the aquarium heater.
-Moreover, the aquarium heater is exposed to wet surroundings during producing process.
+Besides that, the seal gets damaged as time goes by, and then water can get into the aquarium heater.
+Moreover, the aquarium heater is exposed to wet surroundings during the production process.
 It will cause condensation because of temperature differences.

 How long do keep the heater on in the fish tank?